Skip to main content

 That part is table stakes for any shared drive.
 The interesting part is the other direction.
 When Alice opens the file in our online Office editor in her browser, the file gets locked the same way.
 If Bob then opens Excel desktop and tries to access the file, he sees that Alice has it open.

 Cross-channel coordination is what makes this work.
-The same lock state is enforced whether the file is being accessed from Office on Windows, Office on Mac, the Files.com web editor, the mobile app, or a mounted drive over WebDAV.
-Whoever opens it first owns the lock until they’re done with it.
+The same lock state is enforced whether the file is opened from Office on Windows, Office on Mac, the Files.com web editor, the mobile app, or a mounted drive over WebDAV (the protocol that lets a remote folder show up as a local drive).
+Whoever opens it first owns the lock until they're done with it.

 What Microsoft Office File Orchestration Actually Unlocks for Your Team

-The outcome is that your team can use the tools they’re already comfortable with, on the files you’ve already standardized on.
-This happens without losing work or moving our locking strategy back to the stone ages.
+The outcome is that your team can use the tools they're already comfortable with, on the files you've already standardized on, without losing work to overwrites.

 Bob keeps using Excel desktop because that's where his macros and pivot tables work.
 Alice uses the web editor because she's traveling and doesn't want to install Office on a borrowed laptop.
 Carol checks the file on her phone before a meeting.
 They're all working on the same authoritative copy, and they take turns automatically because the platform coordinates the locks for them.

-For administrators, this means you don’t have to choose between requiring everyone to use the desktop apps or force everyone to a web-based editor.
-You can get both.
+For administrators, this means you don't have to choose between requiring everyone to use the desktop apps and forcing everyone to a web-based editor.
+You get both.

 For end users, it means collaboration that just works.
 The file you opened is the file other people see.
 The changes you save are the changes that survive.